 First follower theory is the concept that attracting an adherent to some kind of view or initiative is the first step toward beginning a movement that might seem unusual or out-of-step with the surrounding culture to the general population.

 The first follower is considered to be as important to the development of a movement as the initiator because they make the leader’s viewpoint seem more credible.
 Derek Sivers introduced first follower theory at the 2010 TED (technology, entertainment, design) conference.
-According Sivers, the first follower is what transforms a lone nut into a leader.
+According Sivers, the first follower is what transforms an individual with a unique idea into a leader.

 The first follower risks ridicule in the same way that the initiator does.
 Once a single person follows the initiative, however, it becomes less risky for others to join.
 Eventually, as enough people join, it becomes riskier to stay on the sidelines than to become part of the movement.